MarinShalamanov/MediumBlog/README.md

-A simple markdown blog written in Nodejs written in few hours in order to explore the MEAN stack.
+A simple markdown blog in NodeJS written in few hours in order to explore the MEAN stack.

 ## Copyright and License